cryinkfly/VCDS-VAG-COM-Diagnosis-system-for-Linux/README.md

 Install VCDS (VAG-COM diagnosis system) for Linux client:

 1.)
-Check my <a href="https://github.com/cryinkfly/VCDS-VAG-COM-diagnosis-system---Linux-Wine-Version-/wiki/Documentation">GitHub-Documentation (Still in Progress)</a>!
+Check my GitHub-Documentation (Still in Progress)!

 2.)
 Open a terminal and run this command: